Show your confidence without uttering a word.

 2. Warm handshake

-You may anticipate someone being an introvert, arrogant, cautious or indulged in inferiority whilst shaking hands.
+You may anticipate someone being an introvert, arrogant, cautious, or indulged in inferiority while shaking hands.
 The handshake was a way to gain trust by showing that they were unarmed in ancient times.

-There are types of handshakes depending on the type of personality and the mindset.
-People with a craving for dominance like to initiate the handshake, have a firm grip, prefer an upper hand with palms facing down and may even guide you through by pulling you over.
+There are types of handshakes depending on the kind of personality and mindset.
+People with a craving for dominance like to initiate the handshake, have a firm grip, prefer an upper hand with palms facing down, and may even guide you through by pulling you over.

-Introverts have a shy handshake which resembles more to a touch than a shake.
+Introverts have a shy handshake, which resembles more to the touch than a shake.
 They’re eager to finish the process and hence don’t enjoy a handshake.

 3. Effective gestures

-We’ve heard often that we communicate a lot more in gestures than we do with words.
-As much as the ratio 90 is to 10.
+We’ve often heard that we communicate a lot more in gestures than we do with words as much as the ratio of 90 is to 10.

-Possibly speaking you’re missing 70% of the message if it’s without gesture.
-Let me tell you that the message isn’t only the words and phrases we utter, it is rather the conveyance of thoughts and emotions.
+Possibly speaking, you’re missing 70% of the message if it’s without a gesture.
+Let me tell you that the message isn’t only the words and phrases we utter; it is instead the conveyance of thoughts and emotions.
 These certainly require more than words to convey.

 4. Dress for the moment

-All you need to remember as for now is that when you’re an effective tool for communication, it should look good.
-And that too communicated something, a lot indeed.
+All you need to remember for now is that when you have a useful tool for communication, it should look good.
+And that too communicates something, a lot indeed.